- October 27, 2021

 What About California’s Lemon Law and Used Cars?

 Some used cars are covered under California’s Lemon Law, but not all.
-Lemon Law protections for used cars are a bit different than for new cars, so the best way to find out whether your used car qualifies is to talk to a California lemon law lawyer.
+Lemon Law protections for used cars are a bit different than for new cars, so the best way to find out whether your used car qualifies is to talk to a California lemon law lawyer who specializes in understanding Lemon Law regulations.
 He can assess your unique situation and advise you about whether you can file a claim and the chances of its being successful.

 Is There a Time Limit on Filing a California Lemon Law Claim?